 SportStrong AAU Basketball Club (est 2001) is a non profit 501c3.
 We are one of the original AAU basketball clubs in the Bay Area.
-Our program utilizes basketball as a tool to teach life skills (Respect, Perseverance, Sportsmanship, Patience, and Dedication).
-Our program is designed for the recreational as well as the Elite player from 7 - 17 yrs of age.
-Our coaches are professionally trained and we offer one of the lowest player to coach ratios in the area.
+Our program utilizes basketball as a tool to teach valuable life skills: Respect, Perseverance, Sportsmanship, Patience, and Dedication.
+Our program is designed for both the Elite player as well as the recreational player from 7-17 yrs of age.
+Our coaches are professionally trained and several are current and former H.S. and College coaches.

 We produce teams that compete on both a local and national level.
-Our alumni have won several CA high school state championships, received Division 1 scholarships, and hold scoring records at the high school level.
+Our alumni have gone on to win California High School State Championships, received Division 1 scholarships, and hold scoring records at the high school level.

 REGISTER and find out why SportStrong is amongst the best AAU clubs in the state.
 Its your turn to be the Next to Rise !!!